 It will let pass a trigger like "Double.parseDouble(\$[1]) > 500.0", but of course not one like "System.exit(0)".
-This simple example shows why an accept-all regular expression like ".\", even if possible, is strongly discouraged.
+This simple example shows why an accept-all regular expression like ".", even if possible, is strongly discouraged.

-Note that submitted trigger expressions are compared with the list of regular expressions after their named arguments have been converted to indexed arguments.
-Always specify fields with the "\$[digits]" format, not the "\${name}" format.
+Note that the trigger expressions submitted for comparison with the list of regular expressions, like the ones submitted to the Metadata Adapter for authorization of the MPN Subscription, have already been subject to the preliminary conversion, hence they may only contain indexed arguments, not named arguments.
+So, always expect the "\$[digits]" format, not the "\${name}" format.